superco01/superco01/README.md

 <!-- Talking about you -->
 **Brief of Me:**

+- My current profession is software engineer focussing on the backend side.
 - I’m currently tinkering with __Large Language Model (LLM)__.
 - I’m looking to collaborate with anyone on anything.